 37. The word “Etiquette” is French.

 The notion of etiquette came about from the practices of Sun King Louis XIV.
 He codified the role of all courtiers and members of French court at the Palace of Versailles, regulating every aspect of their life, from outfits to behavior from morning till night.

-The French etiquette rules remained after the French revolution, with the art de la table being democratized for the masses.
+The French etiquette rules remained after the French revolution, with the art de la table being democratized for the bourgeoisie and the masses.
 With everything from how to comport yourself at the dinner table, how to drink wine or cut and serve cheese, there are too many guidelines to count!